- Date : 18/03/2021

 Behind such success lies important financial and leadership lessons.
 Business leaders in India and across the globe demonstrate key lessons learned from 2020.

 1. Leading from the front

-The year that went by was not a time when leaders could instruct and come back later to follow up.
+The year that went by was not a time when leaders could only delegate and come back later to check.
 For most of 2020, businesses struggled to assemble their workforce.
-Inspiring leaders like Squared Away founder Michelle Penczak, are always around for their employees and are ready to work on anything to get the job done.
+Inspiring leaders such as Squared Away founder Michelle Penczak are always around for their employees and are ready to get their hands dirty to get the job done.
 The pandemic taught successful change leaders that they need to be as active a worker as the workers themselves.